 Brigham, J. C. (1999).
 What is forensic psychology, anyway?
 Law and Human Behavior, 23(3), 273–298. https://doi-org.lprx.bates.edu/10.1023/A:1022304414537

-American Psychology-Law Society videos from Minority Affairs Committee on research in psychology and law: https://www.youtube.com/user/LawandPsychology
+The American Psychology-Law Society has a series of short videos produced by the Minority Affairs Committee on research in psychology and law Students interested in the field will find them helpful: https://www.youtube.com/user/LawandPsychology

 American Psychology-Law Society – Division 41 of the American Psychological Association